zlogic/mendix-docs/content/en/docs/appstore/platform-supported-content/modules/scim.md

 Use the following security best practices when setting up your constants:

 * Set the export level of these constants to **Hidden** to enhance security.
-* Mask the `client_secret` to prevent its value from being visible in the Mendix Portal.
+* Mask the `Default_APIKey_Value` to prevent its value from being visible in the Mendix Portal.
 For more details, see the [Constants](/developerportal/deploy/environments-details/#constants) section of the *Environment Details*.

-The following error messages will be displayed when you try to edit/delete default deploy-time configuration at runtime:

-* Error at edit: *You cannot modify it as it is created from deployment*.
-* Error at delete: *You cannot delete it as it is created from deployment*.

 #### Customizing Default Deploy-time Configuration

-The table below shows you the default mandatory and optional constants:
+The table below lists all supported constants.
+Mandatory constants must be set at deploy-time, while optional constants can typically be set at design-time but, if necessary, can be overridden at deploy-time.

 | Constants | Description | Mandatory/Optional | Default Value |
 | --- | --- | --- | --- |